YMC-22/smart-filter/readme.txt

 == Plugin Features ==
 The plugin provides the following functionality:
-- Selecting one or more post types to display different posts in a grid
+- Selecting one or more post types to display different posts in a grid.
 - Sorting taxonomies and terms.
 - Installation of different types of pagination (Numeric, Load more, Scroll infinity).
 - Choice of different templates for filters and post cards.
-- Sorting posts on the frontend
+- Sorting posts on the frontend.
-- Manual sorting of terms
+- Manual sorting of terms.
 - Creating custom queries (WP Query)
-- Fine tuning of each term (background, color, icons, etc.)
+- Fine tuning of each term (background, color, icons, etc.).
-- Adding featured posts to the post grid
+- Adding featured posts to the post grid.
-- View post content in a popup
+- View post content in a popup.
-- Editing terms: adding icons and customizing them
+- Editing terms: adding icons and customizing them.
-- Choose icon for preloader
+- Choose icon for preloader.
 - Customization of the color palette.
 - Adding a post search bar.
 - Typography customization.
-- Ability to develop and customize filter and post templates..
+- Ability to develop and customize filter and post templates.
-- Flexible filter management via Javascript API
+- Flexible filter management via Javascript API.
 - JS hooks.
 Ability to manage asynchronous filter operations.
-- Support Masonry Layout
+- Support Masonry Layout.
-- Convenient API for interacting and managing post filtering
+- Convenient API for interacting and managing post filtering.
-- Export / Import settings
+- Export / Import settings.

 == Installation ==